The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 The Avandamet brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 Metformin and rosiglitazone is a combination of two oral diabetes medicines.
 Metformin and rosiglitazone is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
 This medicine is not for treating type 1 diabetes.

 Metformin and rosiglitazone may also be used for purposes not listed in this medication guide.

 This medicine may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-You should not use metformin and rosiglitazone if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to metformin or rosiglitazone, or if you have:

 severe or uncontrolled heart failure;

 diabetic ketoacidosis (call your doctor for treatment).